EpsilonSolutions/netscaler-command-reference/docs/basic/nstrace/nstrace.md

 Maximum value: 32

 <b>filesize</b>
 File size, in MB, treshold for rollover.
-Default value: 0
+If free disk space is less than 2GB at the time of rollover, trace will stop Default value: 1024
 Minimum value: 0
-Maximum value: 65536
+Maximum value: 10240

 <b>traceformat</b>
 Format in which trace will be generated